-The Planning Commission has completed over twenty public hearings on the draft Countywide Plan in order to assist in further defining the "project description" for environmental review purposes.
+The Planning Commission has completed twenty-one public hearings on the draft Countywide Plan in order to assist in further defining the "project description" for environmental review purposes.
 The following is a brief summary of several key changes recommended by the Planning Commission including a few unresolved issues.
+This staff report includes the Initial Direction by the Planning Commission, staff's response to that Initial Direction and clarification made by the Planning Commission at their August 16th meeting.
+Staff is reviewing the letters received by the public and will incorporate many of the recommendations.
+All recommendations will be responded to in a staff report when we return with the next draft of the Countywide Plan.
+Many other changes suggested by the public, such as emphasizing greenhouse gas reduction measures, will also be incorporated into the draft Plan.